TUW-GEO/Equi7Grid/README.md

 <sup><a href='/tests/test_equi7grid.py#L327-L333' title='Snippet source file'>snippet source</a> | <a href='#snippet-search-tiles-in-lon-lat-roi' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-### Convert GeoTIFF raster data to Equi7 tiles
+### Example 2: Reproject a GeoTIFF file to Equi7 tiles
-The package also provides the `image2equi7grid` convenience method, to quickly convert existing raster data stored as GeoTIFFs to tiles in `Equi7Grid` projection:
+The package provides with the `image2equi7grid()` a convenient method to quickly convert existing raster data stored as GeoTIFFs to tiles in Equi7Grid projection(s):

 <!-- snippet: image2equi7grid-example -->
 <a id='snippet-image2equi7grid-example'></a>